Fisher King: Further medieval development

-In addition, there is King Pellinore, who is Percival's father.
-(In other versions of the legend, Percival is related to the Pelles family).
+In addition, there is King Pellinore, Perceval's father (in other versions of the legend, Perceval is related to the Grail Kings line).
 It appears that Malory intended to have one Maimed King who was wounded by Balin and suffered until healed by his grandson Galahad, but he never successfully reconciled his sources.
+In the Vulgate Cycle, and the Prose Tristan, Pellinore is called the Maimed King after being wounded by a holy spear, having doubted the powers of the Grail.
+Uniquely in the Livre d'Artus version of the Vulgate Merlin Continuation, there are also two cousins by the name Pellinore, both being the Maimed Kings destined to be healed by Galahad on the same day: one being a former king of Wales, now living in the Castle of Marvels, and the other one being the lord of Listenois (Wasteland) and Corbenic.

 Themes

 Fisher King's injury

 The injury is a common theme in the telling of the Grail Quest.
 While the details and location of the injury vary, the injury ultimately represents the inability of the Fisher King to produce an heir.
 Although some iterations have two kings present, one or both are injured, most commonly in the thigh.
 The wound is sometimes presented as a punishment, usually for philandering.
 In Parzival, specifically, the king is injured by the bleeding lance as punishment for taking a wife, which was against the code of the "Grail Guardians".
 In some early storylines Percival asks the Fisher King the healing question, which cures the wound.
 The nature of the question differs between Perceval and Parzival, but the central theme is that the Fisher King can be healed only if Percival asks "the question".

 The location of the wound is significant to the legend.
 In most medieval stories, the mention of a wound in the groin or more commonly the "thigh" (such as the wounding of the ineffective suitor in Lanval from the Lais of Marie de France) is a euphemism for the physical loss of or grave injury to one's genitalia.
 In medieval times, acknowledging the actual type of wound was considered to rob a man of his dignity, thus the use of the substitute terms "groin" or "thigh", although any informed medieval listener or reader would have known exactly the real nature of the wound.
 Such a wound was considered worse than actual death because it signaled the end of a man's ability to function in his primary purpose: to propagate his line.
 In the instance of the Fisher King, the wound negates his ability to honor his sacred charge.